nathankabwe/Bloog/README.md

-1. complete ruby on rails developer ddojojfo
+1.first test repo on the complete ruby